Edzard Ernst: Other work and recognition

 In a May 1995 Annals of Internal Medicine publication, Ernst detailed the Nazi "cleansing" of the University of Vienna medical faculty that allowed the "medical atrocities" of Nazi human experimentation.

 In 2001, Ernst sat on the Scientific Committee on Herbal Medicinal Products of the Irish Medicines Board.
 In 2005, he was a member of the Medicines Commission of the British Medicines Control Agency (now part of the Medicines and Healthcare products Regulatory Agency) which determines which substances may be introduced and promoted as medicine.
 In 2008, he was an external examiner for several university medical schools in several countries.
-He is a Founding Member and on the Board of the Institute for Science in Medicine, formed in 2009.
+He is a Founding Member and on the Board of the Institute for Science in Medicine, formed in 2009 and was elected a Fellow of the Academy of Medical Sciences in 2009.

 In February 2011, Ernst was elected as a Fellow of the Committee for Skeptical Inquiry.
 He was editor-in-chief of the journal Focus on Alternative and Complementary Therapies which he founded in 1995 and which was discontinued in 2016.

 In 2015, Ernst was one of two recipients of the John Maddox Prize, sponsored jointly by Sense about Science and Nature, for courage in standing up for science.